The display was then moved to the capital, Taipei, where it casued quite an uproar. Sarah wanted to se it even more. The opportunity just never came.

 Two months ago, while we visited New York, this world-famous exhibit was there.
 However, due to "monetary restrictions", we had to forego that opportunity.

 It is currently in Miami and last night I surprised Sarah with tickets.
-The bodies undergo a process called plastination, whereby the body tissue is saturated with special plastics, which preserves the body indefinitely.
+The b

 I was a little hesitant myself, having fainted once before in the presence of a cadaver, when a bunch of friends - all medical students at the time - played a macabre practical joke on me.
 (The details will remain undisclosed!)